East Midlands Community-Led Housing

 - Increased awareness of the opportunity of community-led housing for communities and local authorities

-- Increased knowledge and understanding for local authorities and other stakeholders to support communities with their community-led housing schemes
+- Increased knowledge and understanding for local authorities and other stakeholders so that they can support communities with their own community-led housing schemes

 - Increased confidence for communities and local authorities to progress community-led housing schemes.

 To deliver better access to information, support, advice and technical expertise that is needed to progress a scheme.

 EMCLH will expand its current support infrastructure service to the whole of the East Midlands and south bank of the Humber.
 EMCLH will work with local authorities and communities to increase awareness of and demand for community-led housing.

 To allow support for community-led housing to be continued in the longer-term, EMCLH is looking to secure a financial model of self-sustainability, securing more income through consultancy fees, grants for specific projects and completed scheme fees.
 This financial model will provide useful learning to similar organisations across the country.Back to current funding